aschmidt75/ipvsctl/README.md

 # ipvsctl

 `ipvsctl` is a command line frontend for IPVS using desired state configuration.
 It reads an IPVS services/destinations model from a YAML file, detects changes to the current configuration and applies those changes.
+It can pull parameters dynamically from the environment, files or URLs.

-It is meant as an add-on to mipvsadm, where changes can be applied from models instead of ad-hoc commands.
+It is meant as an add-on to ipvsadm, where changes can be applied from models instead of ad-hoc commands.

 ## Features